Artificial intelligence is unpacking new ways to transform advanced technology, and eCommerce is one of its biggest beneficiaries.

-A massive plus for eCommerce companies is that customers are embracing the use of chatbots, thereby making it easy for companies to obtain crucial data about customers’ behavior.
+A massive plus for eCommerce companies is that customers embrace chatbots, making it easy for companies to obtain crucial data about customers’ behavior.

-Felix Liu, who is the Head of Customer experience at Alibaba, revealed that chatbots had helped his company to gather massive consumer data, which has been crucial to improving their inquiry channels.
+Felix Liu, the Head of Customer experience at Alibaba, revealed that chatbots had helped his company gather massive consumer data, which has been crucial to improving their inquiry channels.

-Chatbots are mostly the reason why these eCommerce giants can offer 24/7 customer services, and considering that they have customers scattered across different time zones, customers must have access to immediate responses.
+Chatbots are mostly why these eCommerce giants can offer 24/7 customer services, and considering that they have customers scattered across different time zones, customers must have access to immediate responses.

 2. Supply chain optimization